 - The planning and forecasting process is collaborative, allowing for supervisors to review and approve the status at any point in time while individuals work together on the creation of the plans/forecasts in a virtual team environment.

 Business planning, budgeting and forecasting is a complex process.
-Today's environment demands a simple, yet sophisticated and powerful, interactive tool to support the process, so the process is more about thinking about the business issues versus wrestling with the tool.
-Creativity, discipline, numeracy, among many skillsets, are required of both SAP Consultants and customers to design, build, deliver, and continuously improve the process to achieve the desired results.
+Today's business environment demands a simple, yet sophisticated and powerful, interactive tool to support the process, so the process is more about thinking about the business issues versus wrestling with the tool.
+Creativity, discipline, numeracy, among many skillsets, are required of both SAP Consultants, SAP Partners and customers to design, build, deliver, and continuously improve the process to achieve the desired results.

 Go 'Beyond Budgeting'

 If you, like many BPC consultants, want a quick reference checklist of available BPC planning functions, you can get ours by clicking the button below.

 People who read this also liked: